 The recent changes in Medicare policies have brought about a reduction in revenue for private practice owners.
-Right now, clinicians are already feeling the impact of PQRS, Functional Limitation G codes and Multiple Procedure Payment Reduction (MPPR).
+Right now, clinicians are already feeling the Functional Limitation G codes and Multiple Procedure Payment Reduction (MPPR).
 As much as a 6 – 20% reduction in payments has been observed since April 2013.

 Strategies to maximize Medicare payments include:

 - Be more efficient with time spent with these patients

 - Be more efficient with the types of cpt codes and number of units billed